TheStig294/100-more-randomats-pack-1/README.md

 "Rattlesnake Railroad" by Brett Van Donsel <https://incompetech.com/> \
 License: CC BY 4.0 <https://creativecommons.org/licenses/by/4.0> \
 YouTube Source: <https://www.youtube.com/watch?v=WizFTwM_J_8>
+## Press E to ping

+Whenever a player presses E, a "!" can be seen where they were looking for everyone, for 10 seconds.\
+If they were looking at an entity, such as a player or weapon, it will be highlighted for everyone.\
+\
+_ttt_randomat_ping_ - Default: 1 - Whether this randomat is enabled\

 ## Random jump height for everyone!